eduardohralejandro/Groceries-app/README.md

 if is empty.
 - There are always unique IDs for every item created.
 - UX desicions: auto focus in some of the inputs for better experience.
+- Search bar - find your list much more easily.

 ### `Recipes component`